-Grassroots programs were carried out in north-central B.C. in the Babine and Ha Ha Creek areas for porphyries, in southeastern and northeastern parts of the province for sedex deposits, in the Interior Plateau region of south-central British Columbia for bonanza and bulk-mineable epithermal gold, in the Stewart Camp in the northwest for porphyry-related Red Mountain-type and Snip-type gold, and in the Rocky Mountains for diamonds.
-Exploration expenditures for industrial minerals increased by 45%, but decreased for coal by 50%.
+Grassroots programs were carried out in north-central British Columbia in the Babine and Ha Ha Creek areas for porphyries, in southeastern and northeastern parts of the province for sedex deposits, in the Interior Plateau region of south-central British Columbia for bonanza and bulk-mineable epithermal gold, in the Stewart Camp in the northwest for porphyry-related Red Mountain-type and Snip-type gold, and in the Rocky Mountains for diamonds.
+Exploration expenditures for industrial minerals increased by 45%, but decreased by 50% for coal.